What is a clothing supply chain, and why is it that so many fast fashion companies can’t trace where their products are made?

 I don’t want to move on to the next event in our chain-of-events without shouting out the OG ethical fibres, Organic Hemp and Organic Linen, made from hemp and flax.
 They’re awesome.
 Minimal water, no pesticides, super easy to grow even in crappy soil.
 Strong, and biodegradable when no longer wearable.
 These guys are the BEST!

 Okay.
 We’ve picked out an ethical fabric and ethical trimmings to make the tee with.
 We’ve considered the environmental, human and animal impact so far.
 Now we need to figure out how to manufacture the t-shirt without impacting the garment workers.
-If you check out our article on Fast Fashion, you’ll know about the human rights abuses that exist all along the supply chain, but particularly in the cutting and sewing stage.

 Really the BEST thing we can do to improve working conditions at this event of the chain is to cut out the middle-people.
 Icebreaker speaks about this in their most recent transparency report;